we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

   <iframe title="How much, if at all, do you care about the debate over the use of the word &quot;data&quot; as a singular or plural noun?" aria-label="Stacked Bars" id="datawrapper-chart-KTlJ2" src="https://datawrapper.dwcdn.net/KTlJ2/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="291"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>
 </div>

+This has the advantage of making our chart more compact.
+It also, like pie charts, emphasize each section/answer is a "part of a whole".
+It is also easier to tell "which part is bigger" (blues vs red/yellows) if you add a label at the 50% mark.
+If either section crosses said mark you know it holds "the majority".

 # Further reading